 Now, it should be possible to put the emerging picture on the map.
 Area A is the area with Hansrod’s coordinates right in the middle.
 Yet, area B draws more suspicion.
 There are two reasons for this.
 To begin with, in area A, the tugboats are largely moving synchronously in each other’s proximity.
 This doesn’t match the imagery, where the vessels are positioned in opposite direction at a reasonable distance from each other.

-Then there is also the shadow of the orange railing of the Summit, visible in Image 3.
-A blueprint of the vessel can be used to measure the length of the shadow in proportion of the railing - resulting in a shadow length about equal to the height of the railing.
-According to SunCalc, a 1:1 ratio is reached that day around 10:00 and around 14:30.
-But at 10:00 in the morning, the sun’s azimuth (horizontal angle) is such that the tugboat should have been turned so that its heading would be far more east to get the shadow as visible in the image, which likely would have resulted in a visible coastline on the horizon of the image, which is not.
+Then there is also the shadow of the orange railing of the Summit, visible in Image 2.
+A blueprint of the vessel can be used to measure the length of the shadow in proportion of the railing — resulting in a shadow length about equal to the height of the railing.
+According to SunCalc, a 1:1 ratio occurs twice that day: around 10:00 and 14:30.
+At 10:00 in the morning, the sun’s azimuth (horizontal angle) is such that the tugboat should have been turned so that its heading would be far more east to get the shadow as visible in the image, which likely would have resulted in a visible coastline on the horizon of the image, which is not.
 In the remaining hours in area A, till around 13:00, the shadow is shorter.
 This makes the afternoon more likely.

 The exact time the shadow equals the height of an object, in the afternoon, is 14:22.
 A minor correction due to the rolling angle of the vessel — measured by the angle between the deck and the horizon — brings the estimate to 14:37.
 The tugboats were located in area B around that time.

 The released imagery illustrates a picture in which the Wakashio submerges on a location in area B approximately in the middle between the Boka Summit, heading north, and the Boka Expedition, heading south, somewhere around 14:37.
 This illustration seems to be a good fit with the tracks at around 15:00.